loopbackio/loopback.io/pages/en/lb3/readmes/loopback-connector-cloudant.md

 }
 ```

-Edit the datasources.json to add other supported properties as required:
+Edit `datasources.json` to add other supported properties as required:

 Property  | Type | Description
 ----------| -----| --------